Alfresco/docs-alfresco/digital-workspace/latest/media/index.md

 1. Select the folder in the File Library where you want to add your content.

-2. You can drag and drop images, or select **NEW -> Upload File** from the toolbar, as you would normally do in Digital Workspace.
+2. You can drag and drop images, or select **NEW -> Upload File** from the toolbar, as you would normally in the Digital Workspace.

    You will see the image in the folder listing: